dan-fritchman/Thesis/content.md

 }
 ```

-We envision the VLSIR reference system to extend to extend in a few more directions, e.g. to referents value with web URLs or database primary keys.
+We envision the VLSIR reference system extending in a few more directions, e.g. to referents value with web URLs or database primary keys.
 The flexibility of the union-type based `Reference` system makes such expansions straightforward.

-# The Analog Religion's Sacred Cow
+# Analog HDL
 ~\label{chap:hdl21}

 The primary high-productivity interface to producing VLSIR circuits and simulations is the [Hdl21](https://github.com/dan-fritchman/Hdl21) hardware description library.